Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Diffuse Transmission - Makes an object Diffuse but Transmissive(transluscent).
 Affects only Disney BSDF</li>
   <li>Transmission Color - Doesnt do anything for now, used for volumetric disney bsdf(which is not yet implemented)</li>
   <li>Flatness - Affects Thin objects.
 Affects only Disney BSDF</li>
-  <li>Thin - Marks an object as thing so it can be better handled by the BSDF.
+  <li>Thin - Marks an object as thin so it can be better handled by the BSDF.
 Affects only Disney BSDF, can be either 0 or 1</li>
  </ul>

 # Known Bugs: